pyfisch/rust-language-tags/README.md

 to the user but if the resource was in `de-AT` and a user asked for a representation in `de` the request should be rejected.

 ```rust
 use language_tags::LanguageTag;
 let mut langtag_server = LanguageTag::parse("de-AT").unwrap();
 let mut langtag_user = LanguageTag::parse("de").unwrap();
 assert!(langtag_user.matches(&langtag_server));
 ```

-There is also the `langtag!` macro for creating language tags.